bloomberg/memray/README.md

 # Usage

 There are many ways to use Memray.
-The easiest way is to use it as a command line tool to run your script, application or library.
+The easiest way is to use it as a command line tool to run your script, application, or library.

 ```
 usage: memray [-h] [-v] {run,flamegraph,table,live,tree,parse,summary,stats} ...